LTEnjoy/LTEnjoy.github.io/_pages/about.md

 # 🔥 News

+- *2024.06.03*: We are thrilled to release ProTrek, a tri-modal PLM modeling protein sequence, structure and function!

 - *2024.05.28*: Our preprint SaprotHub is released!
 Everyone now can effortlessly process data, train protein model and collaborate with an open community🤩!